CenturyLinkCloud/PublicKB/Ecosystem Partners/Marketplace Guides/getting-started-with-ruxit-blueprint.md

 Ruxit automatically measures response times and detects JavaScript errors directly in your customers’ browsers.
 Ruxit even monitors the performance of 3rd party calls or applications that you rely on (for example, Facebook, Twitter, or CDNs).

 ### Audience
-CenturyLink Cloud Users, Developers, Application Owners, Operations and Engineering
+Lumen Cloud Users, Developers, Application Owners, Operations and Engineering

 ### Impact
-After reading this article, the user should feel comfortable getting started using the partner technology on CenturyLink Cloud.
+After reading this article, the user should feel comfortable getting started using the partner technology on Lumen Cloud.
 After executing the steps in this Getting Started document, the users will have a functioning Ruxit monitoring solution.

 ### Offer
-Ruxit has provided a Blueprint that will easily add monitoring to your whole CenturyLink cloud environment and provide you the necessary performance and health answers of your environment.
+Ruxit has provided a Blueprint that will easily add monitoring to your whole Lumen cloud environment and provide you the necessary performance and health answers of your environment.

 ### Prerequisite
 * For running this Blueprint you first need to sign up for a free trial for Ruxit monitoring.